 The unit is equipped with a field make-up box on the left hand side of the cabinet.
 A field-provided make-up box can be installed on the exterior of the right side of the furnace to facilitate installation.
 If the make-up box is moved to the right side, clip the wire ties that bundle the wires together and install on the outside of the cabinet.
 See figure 52.
 The excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.
-Seal unused openings on left side with plugs removed from right side.

-Refer to figure 53 for field wiring, schematic wiring diagram and troubleshooting.
+Refer to figure 53 for field wiring and troubleshooting.